kubernetes-sigs/apiserver-builder-alpha/README.md

-# **Note**: apiserver-builder is deprecated and has been replaced with [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).

-Unless you absolutely need apiserver-aggregation, you should use Kubebuilder instead of apiserver-builder for building Kubernetes APIs.
+Unless you absolutely need apiserver-aggregation, you should use [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) instead of apiserver-builder for building Kubernetes APIs.
 Kubebuilder builds APIs using CRDs and addresses limitations and feedback from apiserver-builder.